NinjaInShade/validation-form/validatorform/README.md

 **changing minLength's validation requirement**
 Right now you have to manually enter the number in ValidatorInput.js and will apply to all minLength validations

+**do password fields automatically include a show/hide toggle icon by default?**
+Absolutely.
+I thought this was the easiest way as its the most common practice to be able to see password if you wish.